This post may contain affiliate links. Read the full disclosure here.

 In my experience, Monstera aren’t too fussed about what they’re planted in, as long as you don’t over or under-water them.

-I have two Monstera in a medium-chunky potting mix.
+I have two Monstera in a medium-chunky potting mix so they’re really well draining.
 It’s not as dense as store-bought soil, but it’s not so chunky that if I forget to water them for *ahem* a month, they’re largely fine.

 My Thai Constellation will NOT die on my watch, so she’s growing in water, with some java moss in there so I don’t need to keep changing the water.